ijeon/com.inpyojeon.www/README.md

 #### Interesting Facts
 * Translated over 50 English books, still cannot use proper English
-* Wrote a Batman story for DC Comics
+* Wrote a Batman story arc for DC Comics
 * Carried the torch for 2018 Winter Olympics